 Liège-Bastogne-Liège ends the run of Northern Classics that started with the Tour of Flanders and settles the week-long Ardennes Classics supremacy battle.
-It packs numerous côtes on the out-and-back run from Belgium's city of Ans, just south of Liège.
+It packs numerous côtes on the out-and-back run from the suburb of Ans, just south of Liège.

 On the return journey to Ans, the favourites will start to move forward in the pack.
 One of the toughest battles will be waged on the 2.1-kilometre La Redoute, coming at kilometre 226 and 35 kilometres from the finish.
 La Redoute will be an indicator of how the race will continue to unfold over the three following côtes of Sprimont (-29km), Roche aux Faucons (-19.5km) and Saint-Nicolas (-5.5km).